Stuart Crook FCA, explains how dividends work and their treatment for the purposes of taxation.

 You also need to review the company's Memorandum of Articles which may include statements that restrict dividends in certain circumstances.
 Also, different types and classes of shares may exist, and these can impact on entitlement to dividends and voting rights.
 Details of the company’s shares and the rights attached to them are covered in the statement of capital.

-How and when to make a dividend payment can have personal tax implications dependent on when certain tax changes are introduced.
-An example of this is covered in the section below.
-It is therefore wise to seek professional advice regarding profit extraction in relation to potential, estimated tax liabilities.
+How and when to make a dividend payment can have also personal tax implications dependent on when certain tax changes are introduced, and your level of personal income.
+It is therefore wise to seek professional advice regarding profit extraction so that you have full awareness of the potential, estimated tax liabilities.

-What this means is you get the £2,000 dividend allowance and your other income qualifies you for the personal allowance for income tax.
-For the 2021/22 tax year this is £12,570 meaning you can earn potentially £14,570 income before having to pay tax.
-The dividend tax rate per each income tax band is stated in the table below.
+This means you get the dividend allowance and your other income qualifies you for the personal allowance for income tax.
+For the 2023/24 tax year this is £12,570 meaning you can earn potentially £13,570 income before having to pay any tax.
+The tax rates for dividends work in conjunction with income tax bands as follows.

 (income of £12,570 - £50,270)